Parsa-Rajabi/CPSC-344/docs/syllabus.md

 In order to protect the integrity of exam questions, exams will not be returned to students.

 - Midterm exam: Students will have the opportunity to review their midterm exam in person with a member of the teaching team during pre-scheduled office hours in the week of July 6–10, 2026.
 The exact date and time will be announced.
-- Final exam: Students may request an in-person viewing of their final exam.
-Final exam viewings will be scheduled in September 2026, with the exact date and time to be determined.
+- Final exam: Students may request an in-person viewing of their [final exam](final-exam.md).
+Final exam viewings may be scheduled in August or September 2026, with the exact date and time to be determined.
 - During an exam viewing, students may review their exam with a member of the teaching team.
 However, students may not take photos, make copies, or otherwise reproduce any part of the exam.

 ### Wellness and Mental Health